taciturnaxolotl/overflow/README.md

 ```
 and visit http://localhost:2003.
 That is the web interface.

+> Please note: some nodes require their corresponding programs to be installed and in PATH (e. g. nmap).
+If they're not installed, the nodes **will not work** and **will throw an error**!

 On the top, you can edit the scanner graph - double click to create new nodes, drag and drop to create connections.

 On the bottom, there are controls and logs.